 Some days, we just rest.
 And, that’s okay.

-We keep it slow—no alarms, no expectations.
-I might read for a bit, doodle, or journal while the kids play nearby.
 If they’re calm, we’ll all pile into the bed or couch with snacks and watch an anime series.
-We graze all day, and give ourselves grace if the laundry pile waits another day.
+We graze all day, and don’t have to worry about the laundry because it’s literally not here.

 Staycations Help Us Reconnect